lemopian/strands-deep-agents/README.md

 - **Plan and Execute**: Break down complex tasks into actionable TODO lists with automatic progress tracking
 - **Delegate to Sub-Agents**: Create specialized sub-agents with custom tools and prompts for specific domains
 - **Manage State**: Maintain conversation history, file system state, and persistent context across interactions
+- **Persist Sessions**: Automatic state and conversation persistence with failure recovery using FileSessionManager or S3SessionManager
 - **Operate Asynchronously**: Full support for async/await patterns for concurrent task execution

 This implementation adapts concepts from [LangChain's DeepAgents](https://github.com/langchain-ai/deepagents) to work seamlessly with Strands' native architecture and tooling ecosystem.